Updated 5 June 2020

-Avoid non-essential travel so that those who have to travel, can do so safely.
-We recommend walking and cycling, when possible.
+Avoid non-essential travel at peak times so that those who have to travel, can do so safely.

 We do our best to make HSL public transport as safe as possible for both staff and passengers.
-Cleaning regimes onboard and at stations have been stepped up and hand sanitizer dispensers have been installed at Metro stations and at the Helsinki Central Railway Station.
-However, there are also things you can do to increase your own and other people’s safety.
+However, there are things you can do to increase your own and other people’s safety.

 Tips for safe travel

 - Do not take public transport if you have any symptoms of illness.

 - Distance yourself from other passengers as much as you can at stations, stops and onboard.

 - If there are seats available, sit down rather than stand but where possible, avoid sitting next to other people.

 - If the vehicle is full, please wait for the next one.
 Please allow more time for your journeys than you normally would.